KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 cmake -S . -B build -D VVL_CODEGEN=ON cmake --build build --target vvl_codegen
 ```

-Using the CMake target will also set `PYTHONPATH` properly, assuming a standard cmake invokation was made.

 NOTE: `VVL_CODEGEN` is `OFF` by default to allow users to build `VVL` via `add_subdirectory` and to avoid potential issues for system/language package managers.